DrummerHead/react-flow-diagram/README.md

 The star of the show, the model that holds the data that will be represented as a diagram.

-You don't need to conciously know the structure of the model, since you can always start a diagram via the UI, save it and resume from the UI without ever touching the model.
+You don't need to consciously know the structure of the model, since you can always start a diagram via the UI, save it and resume from the UI without ever touching the model.
 But you may need this information for your specific use case.

 The structure held in the `model` const can be defined in [flow types](https://flow.org/en/docs/types/) as (you don't really need to know flowtype to grasp this):